Building a Cloud Data Lake on Azure with Dremio and ADLS

 ADLS Gen2 is a second-generation blob storage service provided by Azure, bringing together the features of ADLS Gen1 and Azure Blob Storage.
 ADLS Gen2 is the preferred way to store datasets on Azure for data processing and analytics, enabling companies to store large volumes of data at a low cost with very little administration.

-Dremio is a Data-as-a-Service platform that enables business analysts and data scientists to easily analyze data in ADLS and other Azure and on-premise data sources using standard SQL and BI tools.
+Dremio is the data lake engine that enables business analysts and data scientists to easily analyze data in ADLS and other Azure and on-premise data sources using standard SQL and BI tools.
 With Dremio, companies can create next-generation cloud data lakes on ADLS, making data easy to consume while providing the interactive performance that users demand.
 Dremio executes the queries directly against ADLS (and other sources) while leveraging patent-pending technology to accelerate query execution so that there’s no need to load the data into other systems, such as data marts, cubes, aggregation tables and BI extracts.
 The data in ADLS can reside in a variety of file formats, including Parquet, ORC, JSON and text-delimited (e.g., CSV).

 Dremio provides business analysts and data scientists with a OneDrive- or Office 365-like experience for the company’s data, making it easy to discover and explore datasets, curate new virtual datasets, and collaborate with other users within the company.
 The system’s deep integration with Azure Storage and other sources, combined with its distributed SQL query engine, make it possible for users to interact with any data at any time.
 The engine provides ANSI SQL capabilities, including complex joins, large aggregations, common table expressions, sub-selects, window functions, statistical functions and more.
 With Power BI’s built-in Dremio connector, as well as Dremio’s ODBC, JDBC, REST and Arrow Flight (beta) interfaces, it is easy to use any client application to query the data.